pumpncode/balatro_reverse_tarots/README.md

 Documentation of all added cards:<br/>
 #-----------------------------------------------------------------------------------------<br/>
 Tarots<br/>
 Reverse Fool - Creates an inverted version of the last Tarot card used (regular becomes reverse, reverse becomes regular.
-Planets spawn as per normal Fool)<br/>
+Planets convert to Zodiacs and vice versa)<br/>
 Reverse Magician - Enhances up to 2 selected cards into Loaded card (1/5 for $6, 1/15 for +60 Mult)<br/>
 Reverse High Priestess - Creates a Planet card from your highest levelled hand(s)<br/>
 Reverse Empress - Create up to two Held Mult cards (+6 Mult when held in hand)<br/>